Screenwriting Tips: 7 Things to Remember while Creating a Negative Character

 – Gordon Gekko (Wall Street)

 A negative character shouldn’t ever be forcefully limited to a singular entity.
-As in, your negative character could be written as a cluster or a mob of people standing opposite to your main character, or an alien race wanting to annihilate the planet, or even a dubious man double-crossing the main character’s side.
+As in, your negative character could be written as a cluster or a mob of people standing opposite to your main character, an alien race wanting to annihilate the planet, or even a dubious man double-crossing the main character’s side.

 This way, one can have fun with limitless possibilities, conflicts, and the personality of a villain because any crafted material has the potential to be one.